 Influenza (or “flu”) is a respiratory infection caused by influenza virus.
-A virus is a germ that makes people sick.

 Influenza outbreaks happen every year, usually between November and April.
 Because influenza viruses change – often from year to year – people don’t stay immune for very long.
 That’s why people can catch the flu more than once.
 The term “seasonal flu” is used for the influenza viruses that spread every year.